2 lbs fresh green beans, ends trimmed

 Summer is here, and with it comes the ever-coveted canned food that most pickle-loving humans savor right down to the last bean– dilly beans!
 When pickling green beans, it is wise to make as much as you possibly can as you’ll find yourself running out in a hurry… and these little spicy delights are hard to share when you only have a few priceless jars put up!

 In a large saucepan, combine the vinegar, water and salt together.
 Bring vinegar mixture to a boil, then turn heat down to a simmer for 10 minutes.
-Sanitize your jars in the hot water bath canner for 10 minutes at 180 degrees F.
+Sanitize your jars in the hot water bath canner for 10 minutes at 180 degrees F. Keep your clean lids warm in water, off to the side.

 Pack your green beans into hot clean jars lengthwise, filling as much of the empty jar space as possible and making sure you have 1/2 inch of headspace at the top. *Optional: (If you’re putting in a few slices of jalapeno, tilt your jar to the side, laying them on that side, and place beans on top of the slices, then squeeze a few more slices of jalapeno on top of the beans while still holding the tilted jar.
 This takes a bit of finesse, but it makes it look pretty).